GFF logo

 I will only just mention a few of their flaws, and let you judge the rest from the pictures.

-The thread used is what appears to be sowing thread.
+The thread used is what appears to be sewing thread.
 Very rough and thick.
 As most fly tiers know that leads to thick bodied flies with large heads, which is exactly what we have here.
 And to make it worse the heads aren't varnished, so two of them have already started to unravel, and they are all bound to fall apart before even touching water.

 About the ugliest flies I have seen.